 Arizona State University was established as a land grant university in 1885 while it was still a territory.
 Its three locations combine to offer more than 50,000 students a dynamic place to learn.
 These campuses include the Tempe campus, the West campus and the Polytechnic campus; their serve the education needs of the greater Phoenix area.
 Forbes has recognized ASU as one of the highest value educations in the country.
 Arizona State University offers an online distance-learning platform that has partnered with Starbucks.

-Columbia University offers Massive Open Online Courses (MOOCs) in partnership with Coursera and edX at no cost to the student through their ColumbiaX program.
+Columbia University offers Massive Open Online Courses (MOOCs) in partnership with Coursera, edX, and Kadenze at no cost to the student through their ColumbiaX program.
 ColmbiaX’s free online college courses provide no college credits but are available in a number of fields and industries that include the applied sciences, the education of teaching professionals, and the field of medicine.
 The esteemed faculty of Columbia University participates in the ColumbiaX program, which offers professional certificates for the completion of certain programs of study.
 Check out the comprehensive resources available online from Columbia University.

 Columbia University holds the distinction as one of the seven Ivy League Universities.
 It was originally chartered in 1754 by the British royal family in response to the establishment of Princeton University in nearby New Jersey.
 And, it is one of nine institutions of higher learning that was established prior to the signing of the Declaration of Independence.
 Several of the country’s founding fathers are alumni of Columbia University.